JoeBwonKenobi/My-Coding-Projects-Coding-Dojo-/README.md

 # Description

 The goal of this is to help the retailer understand the properties of products and outlets that play crucial roles in predicting sales.
-To help our stakeholders better understand, we will provide in-depth visualizations that show what we have found.
+Building a sales prediction model using Linear Regression, KNN & Random Forest Regressor models I was able to create sales predictions for the stakeholders.
+To help the stakeholders better understand, I've provided in-depth visualizations that show the trends and coorlations that effect sales.
 # Data

 Here is the link to the original data: